Neuromuscular

 Cell types: Lymphocytes + Scattered histiocytes

-Also Contain: Intermediate-sized vessels
+Also Contains: Intermediate-sized vessels

 Congo Red stain